Qiskit/RFCs/0000-new_pulse_drawer.md

 There is another frustrating situation based on our experience.
 When we wrote the Qiskit Pulse paper we needed to modify the drawer itself to address reviewer's requests and we decided not to share the code for pulse drawing in the public database.
 Having configuration be based on a style sheet will help us in such a situation because we would just need to create a dedicated style sheet for publication and share the style sheet instead of modifying source code.

-From the point of view of contoributors, current drawer is implemented as one huge callback function and it is very hard to maintain.
+From the point of view of contributors, the current drawer is implemented as one large function call and it is very hard to maintain.
 Sometime a change in Qiskit Pulse module may cause an unexpected error in the drawer or even crash it, but this will not be detected because visualization level test is skipped now.
 Moreover many contributors don't update reference figures in the unittest folder.
 Thus, it is better to decompose this huge callback funtion into some unit functions and enable the unittest for those functions which doesn't deal with `matplotlib` objects.